patrickfatrick/marky-marked/README.md

 Because it's all Markdown the markup that comes out of it is well-formatted and easier to parse in the editor than a lot of WYSIWYGs which sometimes sometimes create messy markup.
 One philosophical concern is that no style attributes are ever applied.
 All Marky Mark outputs is markup.

-On top of all of that because it's built with immutable states Marky Mark comes with undo and redo..
+On top of all of that because it's built with immutable states Marky Mark comes with undo and redo.

 ## Dependencies